Copyright (c) 2007 THE THRASH METAL GUIDE

 ZWARTKETTERIJ (HOLLAND)

-"Cult Of The Necro-Thrasher" is not miles away from its predecessor, offering the same blend of black and thrash metal, with black here being a pretty loose description.
-This time semi-clean melodic vocals sneak here and there, accompanied by more laid-back guitar passages, which are still way more hard-hitting than the ones on the power/speed metal works.
+"Cult Of The Necro-Thrasher" is not miles away from its predecessor, offering the same blend of black and thrash metal with black here being a pretty loose description.
+This time semi-clean melodic vocals sneak here and there, accompanied by more laid-back guitar passages which are still way more hard-hitting than the ones on the power/speed metal works.
 The blast-beats are more frequent, but are quite short.
-"Macedonian Horror Cries" contains a nice epic part, which will again remind you of mid-period Bathory.
-But the rest of the songs are mostly fast-paced headbanging thrashers, with one exception: the softer, and somewhat awkward power metal hymn "Hammer Of Hardrock"; it's not exactly hard rock, but still...
+"Macedonian Horror Cries" contains a nice epic part which will again remind of mid-period Bathory.
+The rest of the songs are mostly fast-paced headbanging thrashers with one exception: the softer, and somewhat awkward, power metal hymn "Hammer of Hardrock"; it's not exactly hard rock, but still...

 Sodomizer Dirty Sodomizer Full-length, 2005